OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 **Additional Defenses:**

 - **Also: Enforcing Least Privilege**
-- **Also: Performing White List Input Validation as a Secondary Defense**
+- **Also: Performing Whitelist Input Validation as a Secondary Defense**

 **Unsafe Example:**